-- From your Profit & Loss screen, click on the Modify Report window, and select ‘% of Income’ box.
+- From your Profit & Loss screen, click on the Modify Report window and select the ‘% of Income’ box.
 Then click OK.

 - On the screen that displays your Profit & Loss report, you’ll see that QuickBooks has divided your indirect costs (overhead) by your total income.

-- The resulting percentage will reveal your overhead rate in relationship to income.
+- The resulting percentage will reveal your overhead rate in relation to income.
 From here, you can compare your overhead rate to others in your industry to see how you compare.

 Now, you’ll be able to see how much of your income (dollars and percentage) is dedicated to paying overhead.
-Remember, these are the expenses that are going toward simply keeping your doors open.
-These expenses are not directly making you a profit.
+Remember, these are the expenses that are going toward simply keeping your doors open and may or may not be worth the amount you are paying for them because these expenses are not directly making you a profit.

-Looking to Decrease Business Overhead Expenses and Increase Profits?
+How to Decrease Business Overhead Expenses and Increase Profits

 This shouldn’t be a one-time process!
-Now that you understand the process to use QuickBooks for automatically calculating overhead, you should be able to use this information to enhance your overhead and profit results on an ongoing basis.
+Now that you understand the process of using QuickBooks for automatically calculating overhead, you should be able to use this information to enhance your overhead and profit results on an ongoing (monthly or at least quarterly) basis.

-I hope so!
-That’s what we’re here for: to help business owners take control of their accounting systems using QuickBooks and Enterprise – and to show them how they can use their numbers in ways that help them see more success from their business and boost their profits!
+This is an example of why we’re here: to help business owners take control of their accounting systems using QuickBooks and Enterprise – and to show them how they can use their numbers in ways that help them see more success from their business and boost their profits!